 Low-resolution brain electromagnetic tomography (LORETA) is a source analysis technique which aims to estimate the location and activity of the neural generators which give rise of EEG activity recorded at the scalp.
 Known as the inverse problem, the goal is to determine the most probable source of the EEG activity.
-There are several methods to resolve this problem; however, LORETA is one approach which provides a linear solution to the question of where in the cortex is the source of the EEG activity recorded at the scalp.
+There are several methods to resolve this problem, however LORETA is one approach which provides a linear solution to the question of where in the cortex is the source of the EEG activity recorded at the scalp.

-It was developed at the KEY Institute for Brain-Mind Research at the University of Zurich (Pascual-Marqui, Michel, & Lehmann, 1994) to compute the three-dimensional intracerebral distribution of neural current density sources.
-Exact Low-Resolution Brain Electromagnetic Tomography (eLORETA) is a refinement of the original sLORETA method.
-It does not require standardization for correct localization (Pascual-Marqui, 2007) and is more precise in the location of the probable current density sources.
+It was developed at the KEY Institute for Brain-Mind Research at the University of Zurich [Pascual-Marqui et al., 1994] to compute the three-dimensional intracerebral distribution of neural current density sources. eLORETA (exact Low-Resolution Brain Electromagnetic Tomography) is a refinement of the original sLORETA method.
+It does not require standardization for correct localization [Pascual-Marqui, 2007] and is more precise in the location of the probable current density sources.
 When eLORETA is measured in specific brain regions as done here, the current density, based on the configuration of the EEG electrodes and the activity recorded at each of these electrodes, is computed.
 Since it is a current, the calculated values can be positive or negative.

-The current implementation of eLORETA uses a realistic head model (Fuchs, 2002) and electrode coordinates (Jurcak, Tsuzuki, & Dan, 2007).
-The 4-min artifact-free blocks were exported into text files from the EEGLAB software for eLORETA analysis.
-The steps to calculate eLORETA values were as follows: (1) computing EEG cross-spectra from the raw 64-channel EEG recordings; (2) computing cortical generators of surface oscillatory activity using the cross-spectra; and (3) computing these values for the region of interest (ROI) voxels, according to Huang et al. (2016).
-Here the ROI was defined as PCC and pACC using all voxels within 12 cm of the following seeds (MNI coordinates):
+The current implementation of eLORETA uses a realistic head model [Fuchs, 2002] and electrode coordinates [Jurcak et al., 2007].
+The 4-minute artifact-free blocks were exported into text files from the EEGLAB software for eLORETA analysis.
+The steps to calculate eLORETA values were as follows: (1) computing EEG cross-spectra from the raw 64-channel EEG recordings; (2) computing cortical generators of surface oscillatory activity using the cross-spectra; and (3) computing these values for the region of interest (ROI) voxels, according to Huang 2016.
+Here the ROI was defined as PCC and pACC using all voxels within 12cm of the following seeds (MNI coordinates):

-Х Υ Z
+Х Y Z

-PCC -5/5 -54 22
+PCC: -5/5 -54 22

-PACC -5/5 47 11
+PACC: -5/5 47 11